* Mexican oil company seeks $500 mln in U.S. lawsuit

 * Siemens paid $1.6 bln in 2008 to settle FCPA case

 * Pemex claims bribes caused cost overruns for project

 By Nate Raymond and Aruna Viswanatha

-NEW YORK/WASHINGTON, Dec 13 (Reuters) - A state-owned Mexican oil company sued Siemens AG and a South Korean company for $500 million on Thursday over a bribery scheme that has dogged the German conglomerate for years, raising novel questions about who is a victim in corruption cases.
+NEW YORK/WASHINGTON, Dec 13 (Reuters) - State-owned Mexican oil company Pemex sued Siemens AG and a South Korean company for $500 million on Thursday over a bribery scheme that has dogged the German conglomerate for years, adding to a short list of cases that raise novel questions about who is a victim in corruption cases.

 Siemens paid a record $1.6 billion to U.S. and European authorities in 2008 to resolve allegations of paying bribes around the world, from Iraq to Argentina.

 As part of the settlement, Siemens pleaded guilty to U.S. criminal charges.
 The case has been held up as one of the most egregious bribery cases ever.